rasha-2k/PackTrack/README.md

 <!--![Tech Stack](https://img.shields.io/badge/Tech%20Stack-PHP%20%7C%20JS%20%7C%20MySQL%20%7C%20Docker-lightgrey)-->
 ---

-# PackWise – Personal Delivery Log with Status Tracker and Smart Tips
+# PackTrack – Personal Delivery Log with Status Tracker and Smart Tips

-> PackWise is a lightweight web-based application that helps users organize and track their personal deliveries in one centralized platform.
-Designed with modern users in mind, PackWise combines powerful delivery tracking features with smart tips and motivational quotes to make package management fun and insightful.
+> PackTrack is a lightweight web-based application that helps users organize and track their personal deliveries in one centralized platform.
+Designed with modern users in mind, PackTrack combines powerful delivery tracking features with smart tips and motivational quotes to make package management fun and insightful.

 ---